Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

 The mandala can be divided into 4 types in terms of its geometric configuration of symbols, Maha Mandala, Samaya Mandala, Dharma Mandala, and Karma Mandala.

-"Samaya Mandala" does not directly paint the images of the deities, but only depicts the symbols of deities (such as the lotus flower or sword) and the "mudra" (specific hands posture to symbolize a specific doctrine).
+"Samaya Mandala" does not directly paint the images of the deities, but only depicts the symbols of deities (such as the lotus flower or sword) and the "mudra" (specific hand posture to symbolize a specific doctrine).

 "Dharma Mandala" is also called the seed mandala, which represents mantras written in Sanskrit and the principles of the Chinese Buddhist canon.
 When a practitioner sees the first Sanskrit letter that represents the names of the Buddhas and Bodhisattvas, they worship the seed mandala as worship the Buddhas.